 It depends.
 To wirelessly charge a phone that does not have wireless charging, you need a case for your phone that supports wireless charging.
 Attach the Qi wireless charging phone case and wireless charging is enabled for your phone.

 Yes.
-The iPhone 8, iPhone 8 Plus and iPhone X can be charged wirelessly according to the Qi standard.
+The iPhone 8, iPhone 8 Plus, iPhone X, iPhone Xs, iPhone Xs Max and iPhone Xr can be charged wirelessly according to the Qi standard.
 Earlier models of the Apple iPhone do not support wireless charging.
 ZENS developed several wireless charging cases that enable iOS devices to be charged with Qi wireless charging technology.
 Find out if your Apple iPhone is or can be made compatible with the Qi standard by viewing all phones with wireless charging.

 Yes.
 The Samsung Galaxy S9, Samsung Galaxy S8, Samsung Galaxy S7 and Samsung Galaxy S6 series, Samsung Galaxy Note 5 and Samsung Gear S Smartwatch series are all Qi certified.
 For Samsung models that don’t have the Qi technology integrated, ZENS has developed several wireless charging cases and wireless charging flip cases.
 Find out if your Samsung device is compatible with the Qi standard by viewing all phones with wireless charging.